 Comment: Albiro requires suppliers to sign the CoLP before first orders are placed.
-In China, Albiro is using an intermediary to plan production.
-This intermediary is a member of BSCI.
+In China and India, where it has new suppliers (4 in all) in 2017, Albiro is using an intermediary to plan production.
 Albiro requires the intermediary to ensure that new suppliers sign the FWF Code of Labour Practices before production starts.
-For all its new suppliers in 2016, Albiro has received a signed questionnaire.
+For all its new suppliers in 2017, Albiro has received a signed questionnaire.

-PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 1.4 Member company conducts human rights due diligence at all new production locations before placing orders.
-Intermediate Due diligence helps to identify, prevent and mitigate potential human rights problems at new suppliers.
+PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 1.4 Member company conducts human rights due diligence at all (new) production locations before placing orders.
+Intermediate Due diligence helps to identify, prevent and mitigate potential human rights problems at suppliers.
 Documentation may include pre-audits, existing audits, other types of risk assessments.
 2 4 0

 Comment: Albiro prefers to place orders at new suppliers that are a member of FWF or BSCI.
 In most countries, it visits the supplier before placing orders and discusses labour standards and high risk country issues.
 It uses the FWF health and check when onsite.
 It uses a checklist including labour standards during these discussions.
 It actively collects and checks existing audit reports.
-A number of countries are excluded from sourcing; partially due to human rights concerns, but also because Albiro wants to concentrate on a limited number of countries.
-The CSR officer is aware of human rights risks per country that Albiro sources from, but it has not yet been integrated into the organization in a systematic manner.
+A number of countries are excluded from sourcing; partially due to human rights concerns, but also because Albiro tries (though not always possible) to concentrate on a limited number of countries.